dflydev/dflydev-hawk/README.md

 ### Creating a Response Header

-Hawk provides the ability for the server to sign the response to privde the client with a way to authenticate a server response.
+Hawk provides the ability for the server to sign the response to provide the client with a way to authenticate a server response.

 All available options include: